juggliu/yoki/learn_english/datas/U1 Hello.md

 Goodbye, goodbye!
 Be careful on your way.

-24. Jonny Bear "This Is Me!"
+24. Jonny Bear “This Is Me!“
 Hello!
 I am Jonny Bear!
 This is my family.
 This is my father.